LRZ-CXS-Teaching/Julia26-course/S2_performance.md

 Julia needs to incorporate completely that different types can occur during runtime - depending on the input value function.
 And that for the full summation loop, too!
 This prevents the JIT compiler from extra optimization.

 The "*barrier function pattern*" (Kwong calls it so) is meant to cope with this issue.
 Let's look how it works.
+We outsource the loop computation into another function, `double_sum`.
 ```julia
 function double_sum(data)
     total = 0